 High-speed Internet access, or broadband, is critical to economic opportunity, job creation, education, and civic engagement.
 But there are too many parts of this country where broadband is unavailable.
-Chairman Ajit Pai's top priority is to close the digital divide between those who have access to cutting-edge communications services and those who do not.
-He believes that every American who wants to participate in the digital economy should be able to do so.
+Closing the digital divide between those who have access to cutting-edge communications services and those who do not is a top FCC priority.
+Every American who wants to participate in the digital economy should be able to do so.

 The United States is moving swiftly to lead the world in the next generation of wireless connectivity—or 5G.
-These new networks and technologies will enable faster speeds and low-latency wireless broadband services, cultivating the Internet of Things and innovations not yet imagined.
-Under Chairman Pai, the FCC is pursuing a comprehensive strategy to Facilitate America's Superiority in 5G Technology (the 5G FAST Plan).
-The Chairman's strategy includes three key components: (1) pushing more spectrum into the marketplace; (2) updating infrastructure policy; and (3) modernizing outdated regulations.
+These new networks and technologies will enable faster speeds and low-latency wireless broadband services, cultivating the Internet of Things, and innovations not yet imagined.

-The FCC is working to, as Chairman Pai says, "stop the scourge of illegal robocalls."
-He has made combatting unlawful robocalls and malicious caller ID spoofing his top consumer protection priority.
-By proposing and implementing impactful policy initiatives and pursuing strong enforcement actions, the FCC has been taking a bold stand to protect and empower consumers.
+The FCC is working to combat unlawful robocalls and malicious caller ID spoofing.
+This is a top consumer protection priority for the agency.
+By proposing and implementing impactful policy initiatives and pursuing strong enforcement actions, the FCC is taking a bold stand to protect and empower consumers.

 Connected care services can lead to better health outcomes and significant cost savings for patients and health care providers alike.
 However, many low-income consumers, particularly those living in rural areas, lack access to affordable broadband and might not be able to realize these benefits.
 This is why the FCC is working hard to connect communities and support technologies that help connect Americans to critical health services.